How to deal with hate speech?

 - Be aware that certain messages are published with the intention to provoke.
 So don't let yourself get carried away in an emotional and hateful tirade – stick to a calm statement.

 React in whatever way feels comfortable for you.
 Do you prefer not to react directly to the hate speech?
 Then you could also publish your own positive or nuanced statements via Facebook or Twitter about the same topic or about the group being attacked.
 This is a subtle way of combating hate speech.

-You can also report discriminatory speech to Unia.
-You can do this using our reporting form.
 We will investigate whether the statements fall under the legal protection of free speech.
 If it is a case of incitement to discrimination, hate or violence, then these are statements that are punishable by law and Unia can take further steps.
 Read more about it here.